Casey’s 160ft abseil for Evelina London

 24 May 2019

 In May 2017, Casey Muller’s newborn son Alfie was rushed to Evelina London and received life-saving treatment.

-To say thanks for Alfie’s ‘phenomenal’ ongoing care, Casey is taking the plunge at this year’s St Thomas’ Abseil along with her cousin Charley Weston, who is a nurse at the hospital.
+To say thanks for Alfie’s ‘phenomenal’ ongoing care, Casey took the plunge at St Thomas’ Abseil along with her cousin Charley Weston, who is a nurse at the hospital.

 When Alfie was born at his local hospital, doctors detected brain damage and could not be sure that he would even survive his first night.
 He was rushed to Evelina London and placed in a cooling jacket, a special therapy which helps stop oxygen-deprived brain cells from dying in order to prevent further damage.